Why UDP file transfers are up to 100x faster than TCP

 To establish correct ordering, the protocol assigns sequence numbers to each TCP packet.
 Applications that transfer files via TCP then look up these sequence numbers in each TCP packet’s header to determine the correct order.

 Although TCP packets can certainly get lost along the way, the protocol allows sending parties to detect packet loss and to retransmit lost packets.
 So, how does this mechanism work?
-When you send a TCP packet to another party, that receiving party must respond with an acknowledgement (ACK).
-Acknowledgements are a key part of TCP.
+When you send a TCP packet to another party, that receiving party must respond with an acknowledgement (ACK), which is a key part of the TCP.

-By requiring an acknowledgement, TCP enables the sending host to determine whether the packet it sent arrived at its destination and whether it needs to re-transmit the packet.
-If no ACK is received, it means the transmitted packet might have been lost along the way, thereby requiring a re-transmission.
+By requiring an ACK, TCP enables the sending host to determine whether the packet it sent arrived at its destination and whether it needs to retransmit the packet.
+If no ACK is received, it means the transmitted packet might have been lost along the way, thereby requiring a retransmission.

 Thus, when you send a file through TCP, you can be sure your recipient will receive the file exactly the way you sent it.
 This reliability component is crucial when you’re sending business documents, spreadsheets, health records, financial records and other important files.